C0PEP0D/sheld0n/README.md

 ```

 ## Usage

+### Prerequisites

+The solver is written in **C++** and the command line interface is written in **Python**.
+**You do not need to know** how to write in C++ nor in Python prior to the use the code (even though it can help).

+Even for a more advance usage of the code, you'll be able to edit the **C++** and **Python** files
+by imitating the examples provided in the code, in particular if you follow the provided tutorial series.

+However as the solver is provided as a series a command line tools, you will need to be familiar with the use of
+a terminal emulator.

+### General usage

 The following covers basic usage of the code, while the documentation is improving, feel free to contact me if you have any questions regarding using this software.